Faculty Mentor Guidelines

 Mental health concerns

-If you are not confident that you are able to continue working with the student for any reason, please contact the thesis seminar instructor at rebecca.wilcox@austin.utexas.edu as soon as possible.
+If you are not confident that you are able to continue working with the student for any reason, please contact the thesis seminar instructor as soon as possible.
 Perhaps she can mediate between you and the student; if not, she will try to support the student in finding another faculty mentor.

 PS Contacts